sustainable-computing-io/kepler/docs/developer/design/architecture/gpu-power-monitoring.md

 - splits active power across instances proportionally to their activity and per-process SM utilization.

+DCGM is reached through `--experimental.gpu.dcgm-endpoint` (YAML:
+`experimental.gpu.dcgmEndpoint`).

 **Fallback:** when DCGM is unavailable (not deployed, unreachable, or not initialized) or no MIG instances are cached, `attributePartitionedFallback` distributes active power equally among the running processes so MIG devices still report data.

+When DCGM is initialized and instances are cached but every instance is idle, fails to report, or has no processes, `attributePartitioned` logs a warning and returns without attributing anything for that device.
+There is no fallback in that case.

 ## Idle Power Detection